Finite Distance Corrections to Vacuum Birefringence in Strong Gravitational and Electromagnetic Fields: Applications to physical metrics

 \subsubsection{Constraints on physical parameters}

-The suppression plotted above indicates that at high emission angles (limb emission), the observable birefringence may be reduced by up to 50\% relative to the standard full-path integration (assuming $c_\text{S} \approx 0.5$ due to the half-path geometry).
+The benchmark suppression above indicates that at high emission angles (near-limb emission) the observable birefringence can be reduced at the order-tens-of-percent level relative to a two-sided full-path integration; in the symmetric one-sided benchmark ($c_S=1/2$) the reduction approaches $\sim 50\%$ as $\psi\to \pi/2$.
+Such geometric truncation must be accounted for when using surface-emission polarimetry to constrain the neutron star magnetic field and the effective QED/NLED coupling, otherwise the inferred parameters will be systematically biased.
+Accordingly, any inversion of data should use a model-dependent geometric factor $F(\psi)$:

-Such a correction must be incorporated into the vacuum resonance models used to constrain the neutron star surface magnetic field $B_\text{surf}$ and the QED coupling $\beta_\text{QED}$.
-If the finite-distance correction is neglected, an observer measuring a specific polarization angle would incorrectly infer a weaker magnetic field or a smaller NLED coupling constant than actually exists.
-Therefore, precise tests of QED in the strong-field regime requires the use of the corrected estimator:

-By applying this correction, future analyses of magnetar polarization data can decouple the geometric finite-distance effects from genuine deviations in the fundamental QED Lagrangian (such as those predicted by Born-Infeld theory in Eq. \eqref{4.8}).
+By applying this correction, future analyses of magnetar polarization data can decouple the geometric finite-distance effects from genuine deviations in the underlying birefringent vacuum response (e.g. higher-order QED contributions or other birefringent NLED corrections).
 It ensures that any observed anomaly is attributed correctly to the NLED physics rather than the proximity of the source.